 - Quality construction

 - Not suitable for performing tricks

-With all these features and quality materials, the board is worth more than your money.
+Value for the Price: With all these features and quality materials, the board is worth more than the money you’ll pay for it.
 It looks great and offers excellent stability.

 Read our in-depth review of the Atom Pin-tail Longboard here.